Shikaga/PitchBlackAnalysis/index.md

 layout: main
 ---

-Antihero: Why the Riddick franchise doesn't understand itself
+Survival Instinct: Why the Riddick franchise doesn't understand itself
 =============================================================

 Introduction
 ============

 *Pitch Black* is science-fiction horror film starring Vin Diesel.
 It has all the elements of a classic survival horror flick: A tough guy, a villain, lethal monsters and, of course, a disparate group of survivors waiting to be killed for the viewing pleasure of the audience.
-And, of course, above all this one element stands out in the film: the character of Richard B. Riddick.
+But above all this, one element stands out in the film: the character of Richard B. Riddick.

 But, while *Pitch Black* may have all the trappings of generic horror movie, it goes far beyond that, breaking the bounds of mediocrity and becoming, in my opinion at least, a near perfect film.